JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Cuantos_Sobreviven.md

 **Carmelo:** It surprises me, not because it refers to a prostitute or for any other personal condition (I have no prejudice in this regard, and we must remember the attitude of Jesus of Nazareth in this matter), but because they can be known or predict in any way the chances of survival of a person.
 In this case I am surprised because it is said, indirectly, that the midwayers have some means of foreseeing the chances of survival of the terrestrials.

 As for evil, you are right, the consequences are social.
 However, the UB also teaches us that in evil there are opportunities, and even advantages, to grow as people.
 The Father is never the origin of evil, but I am not very clear about his relationship with him, precisely because it seems that good is obtained from evil and also in much greater quantity.
-Reread paragraphs [UB 54:6.6](/en/The_Urantia_Book/54#p6_6) and [UB 54:6.7](/en/The_Urantia_Book/54#p6_7) of section 6 of paper 54.
+Reread paragraphs <a id="a131_376"></a>[UB 54:6.6](/en/The_Urantia_Book/54#p6_6) and <a id="a131_422"></a>[UB 54:6.7](/en/The_Urantia_Book/54#p6_7) of section 6 of paper 54.

 **Santiago:** I believe that the Father's relationship with EVIL is null.
 That is to say, in terms of its origin and appearance, it inevitably occurs from the existence of free will in beings who have very short-sighted sights, flaunting their name of GOD, it does not prevent it, which is not the same as allowing it (?
 Does it happen against your will?
 Is it possible for something to happen against your will?).
 But it immediately puts in place mechanisms to alleviate the devastating effects of evil.